maxime-tournier/maxime-tournier.github.com/notes/cps.md

 ## Properly tail-recursive CPS

-In the case of a *tail-call* (that is, when converting an abstraction whose body is an application), we see that we first introduce a static continuation wrapping a named dynamic continuation (when converting the abstraction), only to wrap it back into a dynamic continuation (when converting the application).
+In the case of a *tail-call* (that is, when converting an abstraction whose body is an application), we see that the conversion first introduces a static continuation wrapping a named dynamic continuation (when converting the abstraction), only to wrap it back into a dynamic continuation (when converting the application).

 Instead of wrapping twice, we could simply pass along the named dynamic continuation `k` when converting the application: